 The location and distribution of large HVAC equipment away from center stage is strategic in performing arts center (PAC) projects.
 Thermal control is also a “hot” button for captive audiences: designing a system flexible enough to rapidly adjust from the optimal temperature for a small crowd of 50 to a full house of 5,000.
 Loring‘s experience engineering systems for PACs include the Swope School of Music/Performing Arts Center at Pennsylvania’s West Chester University, a 3-story, lyrically shaped music school, including a 375-seat proscenium theater and recital hall; Drew University’s 450-seat concert hall in the Dorothy Young Music Wing; and a Broadway-caliber proscenium theater in the Neal-Marshall Black Culture Center at Indiana University.

 The Castle of Light, Latvia

 Dominating the cityscape of Riga, the National Library of Latvia was among the independent nation’s first new cultural institutions, opening its doors in 2014.
-The 12-story, 500,000 sf, nearly all-glass ‘crystal mountain’ embodies beloved Latvian folklore, which tells of a castle of light rising along the Daugava River as the people obtain wisdom and overcome the intellectual darkness of wartime and occupation.
-Of great regional as well as national significance, the high performance facility is home to one of the oldest and largest collections of European books.
-Loring’s MEP team developed numerous innovative design solutions to both preserve the institution’s priceless assets and deliver all the modern technology required for a 21st century library, research center and conference venue.
+The 12-story, 500,000-square foot, nearly all-glass ‘crystal mountain’ embodies beloved Latvian folklore, which tells of a castle of light rising along the Daugava River as the people obtain wisdom and overcome the intellectual darkness of wartime and occupation.
+Of great regional as well as national significance, the high-performance facility is home to one of the oldest and largest collections of European books.
+Loring’s MEP team developed numerous innovative design solutions to both preserve the institution’s priceless assets and deliver all the modern technology required for a 21st century library, research center, and conference venue.